top of page

 interdisciplinary artist, researcher and writer

 ivukuvuku is from eMgwenyane village in Tsomo, in the Eastern Cape.
 She is a multi-dimensional artist who works across disciplines of performance, installation art, painting, glass, ceramics, writing, photography and film.
-In her work, she explores themes of memory, healing, history and ancestry. ivukuvuku completed her Bachelor’s Degree in Fine and Applied Arts at the Tshwane University of Technology (2019), majoring in glass and painting.
+In her work, she explores themes of memory, healing, history and ancestry. ivukuvuku completed her Bachelor’s Degree in Fine and Applied Arts at the Tshwane University of Technology (2019).

 The name ivukuvuku is based on the realisation of how a piece of cloth, sometimes unpleasant represent the rebirth of a transformed self, and celebrates a healed versions of self.
 This means a way that revives the character of what was once discarded, then later brought into life as a rebirth of ivukuvuku (self).
 By mostly using sackcloth to unite all the details entailed in her artworks, ivukuvuku is a healer and a healing spirit to (her)self(ves).
 She describes the sackcloth as a skin; the celebration of (her)sel(ves) that suspends the societal beliefs of how ivukuvuku should identify.